OctopusDeploy/Architecture/Decisions/TechnicalDebt.md

 - Multiple patterns for doing the same thing

 `Technical Debt` is **not**:
-- Inconstancies in how features work
+- Inconsistencies in how features work
 - Missing features
 - Bad UX
 - Bugs (although it may cause bugs)